 The Wesley International Academy Media Center is dedicated to literacy, research, and technology.

 Students at Wesley are continuously challenged and encouraged to reach higher levels of academic achievement while working closely with their teachers.
-To help students reach their academic goals, the Media Center subscribes to several services that are accessible for students at school and home.
+To help students reach their academic goals, the Media Center offers resources and several subscription services accessible for students at school and home.

-Login to Destiny Quest to search our inventory, create a student login, make book lists, etc.
+Login to Destiny Quest to search our inventory, create a student login, make book lists, and more.

 Summer is a great time to read!
 2018 will be our third summer of reading and we are striving for 100% participation.
 Summer Reading helps to keep students’ brains active during June and July.
 It also gives students a platform to bond with classmates on the first day of school.
 Everyone in the class will have read the same book and will be able to share and discuss their opinions.
 The books were chosen based on reading levels, curriculum, and/or social related content.
 We also made sure to choose books that would be enjoyable for the students.